Have you considered becoming a beekeeper?

 You can keep them in a country setting or become an urban beekeeper.

-But the main thing that hinders people from keeping bees (apart from allergies and bee stings) is the cost of buying bees.
+However, the main thing that hinders people from keeping bees (apart from allergies and bee stings) is the cost of buying bees.

 So today I’m going to tell you how to catch a swarm of bees and get honeybees for free.
 Yes, you can actually become a beekeeper for very little cost.
 With these tips, you’ll be well on your way to becoming a beekeeper.